starship/starship/docs/es-ES/config/README.md

 ## Python

-El módulo `python` muestra la versión actualmente instalada de Python y el actual entorno virtual de Python si uno está activado.
+The `python` module shows the currently installed version of Python and the current Python virtual environment if one is activated.

-Si `pyenv_version_name` se establece en `true`, mostrará el nombre de la versión de pyenv.
-De lo contrario, se mostrará el número de versión de `python --version`.
+If `pyenv_version_name` is set to `true`, it will display the pyenv version name.
+Otherwise, it will display the version number from `python --version`.

 Por defecto, el módulo se mostrará si se cumplen cualquiera de las siguientes condiciones: